 Genome Assembly & Annotation

-The assembly presented here has been sequenced at the Parasite Genomics group at the Wellcome Trust Sanger Institute.
-The previous reference genome (Laing et al. (2013)) was improved through additional sequencing with long PacBio reads and optical mapping, giving a chromosome-level assembly.
-Manuscript in preparation.
+The assembly presented here has been sequenced at the Parasite Genomics group at the Wellcome Sanger Institute.
+The previous reference genome (Laing et al. (2013)) was improved through additional sequencing with long PacBio reads and optical mapping, giving a chromosome-level assembly (described in Doyle et al. (2020)).

 The gene models were made by the Parasite Genomics group at the Wellcome Sanger Institute using an automated prediction tool BRAKER1 to generate preliminary gene models, which were subsequently improved using IsoSeq, incorporating orthologs using PASA and EVidenceModeler, and ongoing manual curation.
 The annotation presented here is a snapshot from Spring 2020.